Groovy Vegetables is a grassroots initiative for local sustainability, human diversity and ethical economy in Berlin and Brandenburg.

 We are three natural food enthusiasts with a background in permaculture, precision engineering, nature conservation, furniture design, horticulture, integrated education, sustainable livelihoods and 21st century nomadism.

-We co-work with small-scale organic farms—based at the doorstep of Schorfheide-Chorin Biosphere Reserve and Lower Oder Valley National Park—and local foods producers aiming to create an ecological bridge between the countryside and the city by shortening the supply chain for high quality handcrafted local, regional and seasonal foods.
+We co-work with small-scale organic farms—based at the doorstep of Schorfheide-Chorin Biosphere Reserve and Lower Oder Valley National Park—and local foods producers aiming to create an ecological bridge between the countryside and the city by shortening the supply chain for high quality handcrafted regional and seasonal foods.

 We cheer local, ethical and sustainable foods.
 It is our pleasure to engage with loving, caring and intelligent people—we are ordinary folks performing ordinary deeds!